tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 # Link to the A4OPDS document from server root

-The root feed of an OPDS server should link to its Authentication For OPDS document using `rel="describedBy"` and a `type` that makes it clear the document on the other end is an A4OPDS document (that is, `type="application/vnd.opds.authentication.v1.0+json"`).
+The root feed of an OPDS server should link to its Authentication For OPDS document using `rel="http://opds-spec.org/auth/document"` and a `type` that makes it clear the document on the other end is an A4OPDS document (that is, `type="application/vnd.opds.authentication.v1.0+json"`).
 This guarantees that a client can always find the A4OPDS document.
 If the root feed requires authentication, that's fine, because the A4OPDS document is also supposed to be served as the entity-body of a 401 response.

 # Server description